bazzofx/nowaf/README.md

 ```

 ## 📄 Example Payload before:
-It needs to be the full HTML request
+Your payload needs to be the full HTML request, like the below example
 ```
 GET /static/js/main.22728e1f.js HTTP/2
 Host: lab-1767130908957-1api91.labs-app.bugforge.io